George R. Maxfield Jr., Undersheriff

 Andre M. Delvaux, a lifelong Saratoga County resident, has dedicated over three decades to public safety, emergency medical services, and community leadership within the region.

-Andre’s commitment to public service began in 1988 when he joined the Moreau Emergency Squad, Inc., where he has served continuously for over 35 years.
-Since that time, he has steadily advanced through the ranks, holding numerous leadership positions, including Captain and Chief Operations Officer.
-Throughout his career, he has served as an active regional provider, Paramedic preceptor and as a staff Paramedic in the Town of Corinth, further deepening his involvement in Saratoga County emergency services.
+Director Delvaux’s commitment to public service began in 1988 when he joined the Moreau Emergency Squad, Inc., where he has served continuously for over 35 years.
+Since that time, he has steadily advanced through the ranks, holding numerous leadership positions, including captain and chief operations officer.
+Throughout his career, he has served as an active regional provider, paramedic preceptor and staff paramedic in the town of Corinth, further deepening his involvement in Saratoga County emergency services.

-Andre’s professional expertise is underpinned by a robust educational background.
-He earned an Associate of Applied Science (AAS) in Nursing from Adirondack Community College in Queensbury in 1993.
-He continued his academic advancement by earning a Bachelor of Science (BS) in Community and Human Services with a concentration in Emergency Management from SUNY-Empire State College in Saratoga Springs in 2008, followed by a Master of Public Administration (MPA) from Marist College in 2011.
+His professional expertise is underpinned by a robust educational background.
+He earned an Associate of Applied Science in Nursing from Adirondack Community College in 1993.
+Director Delvaux continued his academic advancement by earning a Bachelor of Science in Community and Human Services with a concentration in Emergency Management from SUNY-Empire State College in 2008, followed by a Master of Public Administration from Marist College in 2011.

-Andre’s extensive career includes service both as a Paramedic and a Registered Nurse in the area.
-His 29 years of nursing tenures were primarily at Saratoga Hospital, where he worked in the cardiac step-down unit, the Emergency Department and later at Wilton Medical Arts.
+His extensive career includes service both as a paramedic and a registered nurse in the area.
+The majority of his 29 years of nursing were primarily at Saratoga Hospital where he worked in the cardiac step-down unit, the emergency department and later at Wilton Medical Arts.

-Demonstrating a lifelong commitment to the community, Andre attained the rank of Eagle Scout in 1989.
-He further served the county for a decade as a Deputy EMS Coordinator (2003–2012) and as Vice Chair of the Saratoga County EMS Council (2009–2014).
+Demonstrating a lifelong commitment to the community, Director Delvaux attained the rank of Eagle Scout in 1989.
+He further served the County for a decade as a deputy EMS coordinator (2003–2012) and as vice chair of the Saratoga County EMS Council (2009–2014).

-In March 2023, Andre was appointed to his current role as Director of Emergency Management for the County of Saratoga.
-In this critical position, he is responsible for coordinating the county’s preparedness, response, and recovery efforts for all major emergencies and disasters, leveraging his decades of local expertise and leadership to ensure the safety and resilience of all Saratoga County residents.
+In March 2023, he was appointed to his current role as the Saratoga County Director of Emergency Management.
+In this critical position, he is responsible for coordinating the County’s preparedness, response and recovery efforts for all major emergencies and disasters, leveraging his decades of local expertise and leadership to ensure the safety and resilience of all Saratoga County residents.